R Vs Python – Which One Is Best For Data Science?

 Data Analysis with Python

-• Python is generally used when the data analysis tasks need to be integrated with web apps or if statistics code needs to be incorporated into a production database.
+• Python is generally used when data analysis tasks need to be integrated with web apps or if statistics code needs to be incorporated into a production database.

-• Since its a full-fledged programming language, Python is a good tool to implement algorithms for use in production.
+• Since it’s a full-fledged programming language, Python is a good tool to implement algorithms for use in production.

 Data Analysis with R

-• R is mainly used when the data analysis tasks require standalone computing or analysis on individual servers.
+• R is mainly used when data analysis tasks require standalone computing or analysis on individual servers.

 • For exploratory work, R is easier for beginners.
 Statistical models can be written with a few lines of code.